andi-crb/today-i-learned/README.md

 - How to use the built-in has_secure_password method.
 (18/05/16)
 - That use of == in authentication can leave you vulnerable to timing attacks.
 (26/05/2016)
 - That flash.now should be used to display flash messages on rendered pages.
 (29/05/2016)
+-
+- Three different shorcuts for creating new hashes.
+(21/06/2016)
+- How to use the is_a? method.
+(22/06/2016)
+- Gained a much clearer understanding of exactly what a class is.
+(23/06/2016)
+- How to set default values for parameters.
+(24/06/2016)
+- Use of the splat operator when passing parameters to a list.
+(25/06/2016)

 <h2>Node.js</h2>
 - How to sort out EACCES issues when installing NPM packages in Ubuntu (via use of NVM).
 (17/04/16)